 \section{Updated constraints from latest datasets}

 As noted in the previous section, even though there are series of models that aim to address the $H_0$ tension from different perspectives, a consistent and methodical analysis was found somewhat lacking in the literature, at least for a number of interesting models that we have taken into consideration.
-To summarise, this was found to be the case in either of the following two ways: \begin{itemize} \item When one aims to study the tension between two distinct datasets (\textit{e.g.} the value of $H_0$ obtained from \textit{Planck} 2018 against that from R21), one should not combine those datasets, jointly estimate the value of a model parameter, and then compare it with the standalone result from one of the datasets used in the process of estimation (\textit{e.g.} with R21).
+To summarize, this was found to be the case in either of the following two ways: \begin{enumerate}[(1)] \item When one aims to study the tension between two distinct datasets (\textit{e.g.}, the value of $H_0$ obtained from \textit{Planck} 2018 against that from R21), one should not combine those datasets, jointly estimate the value of a model parameter, and then compare it with the standalone result from one of the datasets used in the process of estimation (\textit{e.g.}, with R21).
 This circular procedure defeats the purpose itself and leads to a biased analysis, as done in a good fraction of previous works.
-More often than not, it mistakenly leads to a smaller estimate of the tension than what actually exists between the datasets. \item A few of the previous attempts to address the $H_0$ tension with the cosmological models chosen here either do not consider latest datasets, or miss one/more of the important datasets (\textit{e.g.} SNIa).
+More often than not, it mistakenly leads to a smaller estimate of the tension than what actually exists between the datasets. \item A few of the previous attempts to address the $H_0$ tension with the cosmological models chosen here either do not consider the latest datasets, or miss one/more of the important datasets (\textit{e.g.}, SNIa).
 While the former simply results in outdated constraints on model parameters, the latter is a more serious issue and may lead to a scientifically inaccurate analysis with questionable conclusions.
-As far as the latest status of the $H_0$ tension is concerned, neither category of works can be completely relied upon. \end{itemize} In order to put all the models at a uniform footing and estimate their latest tensions with direct measurements of $H_0$ from R21, we reanalyse the models associated with unsatisfactory analyses with the same set of latest cosmological datasets (by combining the latest CMB + BAO + SNIa datasets) and constraining their parameter spaces by MCMC.
-We have also kept direct measurement data outside this MCMC for the reason mentioned above.
-This exercise will enable us to investigate the prospects of future missions in a thorough and unbiased fashion, and would also help us make an honest comparison among the different models.
+As far as the latest status of the $H_0$ tension is concerned, neither category of works can be completely relied upon. \end{enumerate}